 You need 1 cup of shredded, lightly blotted zucchini.

-Pro Tip: Shred extra to make zucchini cake!
+Pro Tip: Shred extra to make zucchini cake or one of these 20+ favorite zucchini recipes!

 Overview: How to Make Zucchini Oatmeal Cookies